paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step6.md

      }
  }`{{copy}}

-Now go back to the tab in which you registered the subscription, `onMovieAdded`.
+**Task 9:** Now go back to the tab in which you registered the subscription, `onMovieAdded`.
 You should see messaging activity.

-Then, come back and copy this query into the browser window to see the movie list:
+**Task 10:** Then, come back and copy this query into the browser window to see the movie list:

  `
  {